-Ethnicity and nationalism in conflict and postconflict situations; processes of ethnicization and the politicisation of ethnicity; institutional arrangements for the management of ethnic conflicts; impacts of international interventions and peacebuilding on ethnicity; identities and networks in the context of migration, multiculturalism and discrimination, and clientelism and political culture.
+Ethnicity and nationalism in conflict and post-conflict situations; processes of ethnicisation and the politicisation of ethnicity; institutional arrangements for the management of ethnic conflicts; impacts of international interventions and peacebuilding on ethnicity; identities and networks in the context of migration, multiculturalism and discrimination, and clientelism and political culture.

 (2007) "Cementing Divisions?
 An assessment of the impact of international interventions and peace-building policies on ethnic identities and divisions", Policy Studies, Volume 28, Number 3, pp. 247-267.